126 Baptist Road, Canterbury, New Hampshire 03224, United States

 IMPORTANT NOTES FOR VISITORS:

-• Hiking on the trails is best done in closed-toed shoes.
-(May be slippery)
+• Trail hiking is best in closed-toed shoes (roots/rocks; may be slippery)

 • Kids (and adults) who wish to wear butterfly wings/costumes are encouraged to do so!